Vonng/pigsty/docs/v-pgsql.md

 On a machine with Postgres, create a set of databases.

-* **Cluster identity definition**, clean up existing instances, create directory structure, copy tools and playbooks, configure environment variables.
+* **Cluster identity definition**, clean up existing ins, make dir, copy tools and playbooks, configure environment variables.
-* Render Patroni template configuration files, pull up master and slave libraries using Patroni.
+* Render Patroni config templates, pull up master and slave libraries using Patroni.
 * Configure Pgbouncer, initialize the business users and database, and register the database and data source services to DCS.

-With [`pg_conf`](#pg_conf) you can use the default database cluster templates (OLTP / OLAP / CRIT / TINY).
-If you create a custom template, you can clone the default configuration in `roles/postgres/templates` and adopt it after modifying it yourself, please refer to: [customize pgsql cluster](v-pgsql-customize.md) for details.
+With [`pg_conf`](#pg_conf) you can use the default cluster templates (OLTP / OLAP / CRIT / TINY).
+If you create a custom template, you can clone the default config in `roles/postgres/templates` and adapt it after modifying it yourself, please refer to [customize pgsql cluster](v-pgsql-customize.md) for details.

 ### `pg_exists_action`

-Action when PG exists, type: `enum`, level: C/A, default value: `"clean"`.
+Action when PG ins exists, type: `enum`, level: C/A, default value: `"clean"`.

-System actions when a PostgreSQL instance exists:
+System actions when a PostgreSQL ins exists:

 * `abort`: Abort playbook execution (default behavior)
 * `clean`: Erase existing instances and continue (dangerous)
-* `skip`: Ignore targets for which instances exist (abort) and continue execution on other target machines.
+* `skip`: Ignore targets for which ins exist (abort) and continue execution on other target machines.

-To force wipe existing database instances, please use [`pgsql-remove.yml`](p-pgsql.md#pgsql-remove) to complete the cluster and instance offline first, and then reinitialize.
+To force wipe existing database ins, please use [`pgsql-remove.yml`](p-pgsql.md#pgsql-remove) to complete the cluster and instance offline first, and then reinitialize.
-Otherwise, overwriting needs to be done with the command line argument `-e pg_exists_action=clean` to force the wiping of existing instances during initialization.
+Otherwise, overwriting needs to be done with the command line argument `-e pg_exists_action=clean` to force the wiping of existing ins during initialization.

 ### `pg_disable_purge`

-Prohibit clearing existing PG instances, type: `bool`, level: C/A, default value: `false`.
+Disable pg instance purge, type: `bool`, level: C/A, default value: `false`.

-If `true`, force set [`pg_exists_action`](#pg_exists_action) to `abort`, i.e. turn off the cleanup of [`pg_exists_action`](#pg_exists_action) to ensure that Postgres instances are not wiped out under any circumstances.
+If `true`, force set [`pg_exists_action`](#pg_exists_action) to `abort`, i.e. turn off the cleanup of [`pg_exists_action`](#pg_exists_action) to ensure that PG ins are not wiped out under any circumstances.

-Then, you need to clean up the existing instances by [`pgsql-remove.yml`](p-pgsql.md#pgsql-remove), and then finish the database initialization again.
+Then, you need to clean up the existing ins by [`pgsql-remove.yml`](p-pgsql.md#pgsql-remove), and then finish the database initialization again.